jonasmit/nextjs-blog/content/lessons/lesson4.md

 ---
-id: "lesson2"
+id: "lesson4"
-title: "Kubernetes For Beginners Lesson 2"
+title: "Kubernetes For Beginners Lesson 4"
+course: "kubernetes-for-beginners"
 description: "description"
+duration: "5"
 type: "lecture"
 date: "2020-01-01"
-prev: "lesson1"
+prev: "lesson3"
-next: "lesson3"
+next: ""
 ---

 Next.js has two forms of pre-rendering: **Static Generation** and **Server-side Rendering**.
 The difference is in **when** it generates the HTML for a page.